dobriban/Topics-In-Modern-Statistical-Learning/README.md

-# STAT 991: Topics In Modern Statistical-Learning
+# STAT 991: Topics In Modern Statistical Learning
 Materials for STAT 9911303: Topics In Modern Statistical Learning (UPenn, 2022 Spring) This is a seminar class at UPenn, surveying advanced topics in statistical learning based on student presentations.